LeadershipThe clergy and leadership of St. John's.

 Before coming to Michigan, Fr.
 Curt served congregations in California, New Mexico, and Texas.

-In the Saginaw community, he serves part time as a Chaplain at Covenant HealthCare, and is a co-convener of Interfaith Saginaw.
+In the community, Fr.
+Curt serves as a co-convener of Interfaith Saginaw.

 The Rev. Pam Renna